akiracopeland/JobSearch/design_document.md

 Keeping track of which companies you have applied, the status of your applications, which intern/apprenticeship positions are currently open, etc.
-This application is aimed to help people stay organized in their job searching by providing a central repository for logging the job hunt progress,
+This application is aimed to help people stay organized in their job searching by providing a central repository for logging the job search progress.